robertodoering/harpy/README.md

 ## About

-Harpy is a fully featured Twitter client that focuses on great UI/UX and a clean experience.
+harpy is a fully featured Twitter client that focuses on great UI/UX and a clean experience.

 This project aims to provide a good example for a medium-big sized Flutter app in hopes that it will be useful for some.